 So as Christians we live in the light of those two things.
 I am called to obey Christ.
 I am called to be like Christ.
 The Spirit exalts Christ.
 The Spirit lifts up Christ.
 That's His ministry.

 Can I say it in a pragmatic way?
-When you as a Christian are operating in the Spirit, when you are walking in the Spirit, when you are filled with the Spirit, when you're living on the spiritual plain, you are going to find Christ becoming more and more and more significant, precious, exalted to you all the time because that's the work of the Holy Spirit.
-If you're not walking in the Spirit and you're not being filled with the Spirit, then you're living your life in the flesh.
-Christ will not be becoming increasingly more precious to you because you have short-circuited the process.
-It's so basic...it's so foundational and yet somehow we have become estranged from these very basic things.
+When you as a Christian are operating in the Spirit, when you are walking in the Spirit, when you are filled with the Spirit, when you're living on the spiritual plane, you are going to find Christ becoming more and more and more significant, precious, exalted to you all the time because that's the work of the Holy Spirit.
+If you're not walking in the Spirit and you're not being filled with the Spirit, and you're living your life in the flesh, Christ will not be becoming increasingly more precious to you because you have short-circuited the process.
+It's so basic.
+It's so foundational and yet somehow we have become estranged from these very basic things.

 Let me show you one other passage on this point.
-Second Corinthians 3:18...2 Corinthians 3:18, Moses you remember, and the writer Paul is reflecting back to the occasion of Moses on the mount when he saw God's glory and it reflected on his face.
-You remember Moses went up into the mount to see God, God revealed Himself in brilliant light, the Shekinah glory, and Moses had that incredible opportunity, it's recorded in Exodus 34, to see the glory of God.
+Second Corinthians 3:18; 2 Corinthians 3:18.
+Moses you remember, and the writer Paul is reflecting back to the occasion of Moses on the mount when he saw God's glory and it reflected on his face.
+You remember Moses went up into the mount to see God, God revealed Himself in brilliant light, the Shekinah glory, and Moses had that incredible opportunity, recorded in Exodus 34, to see the glory of God.
 And when he looked at the glory of God, this blazing Shekinah light that he saw and it was only the back part of God, not His full glory or he would have been consumed.
-But he saw the back part of it, when he saw the glory of God he came down the mountain.
+But he saw the back part of it.
+When he saw the glory of God he came down the mountain.
 The Bible says his whole face was shining, his whole face was shining.
 Now get this point.
-Paul is saying this, anyone who gazes at the glory of Christ gets the glory of Christ on them.
-If you see Him you tend to become...what?...like Him.
+Paul is saying this.
+Anyone who gazes at the glory of Christ gets the glory of Christ on them.
+If you see Him you tend to become what?
+Like Him.
 The more you see Him, the more you're like Him.
 The more of Him you see, the more you're like Him.

-He's saying as you gaze at the glory of Christ, as you focus at His unveiled, un...as unveiled and revealed majesty, as you focus on His glory, that glory gets on you.
+He's saying, as you gaze at the glory of Christ, as you focus on His glory, that glory gets on you.
 And the more you gaze on it, the more glory becomes your own, the more you become like Him.
 So you go from one level of glory to the next level of glory, to the next level of glory, to the next level of glory.
-In a sense it isn't even like stair steps, it's like this level of glory, and this level of glory and this...in other words, you become more radiantly Christlike.
+In a sense it isn't even like stair steps, it's like this level of glory, and this level of glory and this.
+In other words, you become more radiantly Christ-like.
 So as you gaze on the glory of Christ — there it is right in verse 18 — as you behold the glory of the Lord, you will move from one dimension of glory to the next.
 What does that mean?
-You're becoming more and more like Him, more and more like Him, more and more like...who's doing that?
+You're becoming more and more like Him, more and more like Him, more and more like...
 Who's doing that?
-Look at the end of the verse, "It's being done from the Lord the Spirit," that's the actual Greek rendering.
+Who's doing that?
+Look at the end of the verse.
+"It's being done from the Lord the Spirit," that's the actual Greek rendering.
 It's being done from the Spirit of the Lord, the Holy Spirit's doing it.

 And, beloved, let's face it, the more and more and more we are like Jesus Christ, the less and less and less we are disturbed by anything.
 So where is the solution to everything?
 That's why I say the Spirit of God produces everything we need if we would just live on that level.
 The Spirit of God gives us intimacy with God who is the resource for everything.
 The Spirit of God illuminates the Word of God which gives us instruction on everything.
 And then the blessed Spirit of God glorifies Christ to us and in seeing the glorified Christ we become more and more the bearers of His glory.

-Look with me just to touch base with the fact that this isn't new, you don't need to turn to it but there is a verse in the great great thirty‑sixth chapter of Ezekiel which is the promise of the new covenant.
-And as God is promising the new covenant to come in the future of which we are the participants, in verse 27 of Ezekiel 36 He says this, "I will put My Spirit within you."
+Look with me just to touch base with the fact that this isn't new.
+You don't need to turn to it but there is a verse in the great, great 36th chapter of Ezekiel which is the promise of the New Covenant.
+And as God is promising the New Covenant to come in the future of which we are the participants, in verse 27 of Ezekiel 36 He says this, "I will put My Spirit within you."
 Now if all we were supposed to do is follow what the Scripture says, why would the Spirit need to be in us?
 If He is just to show us what the Scripture means, there it is, that's it, why would He be in us?
 He says, "I will put Him in you so He can cause you to walk in My statutes."
-It isn't just information, it is a life pattern the Spirit produces.
+It isn't just information; it is a life pattern the Spirit produces.
 He doesn't just help you to know, He enables you to do.

-The Apostle Paul knew that experience.
-He knew that experience cause the Spirit of God worked on him many ways.
+The apostle Paul knew that experience.
+He knew that experience because the Spirit of God worked on him many ways.
 He says in Romans 9:1, listen to this, "I'm telling the truth, I'm not lying, my conscience bearing me witness in the Holy Spirit."
 The Holy Spirit moves the conscience to guide you in life.
-So many people are paralyzed.
-You know, and so many people can't solve their problems.
+So many people are paralyzed, you know, and so many people can't solve their problems.
 And so many people don't know where to go and what to do.
-And you say to yourself, "What ever happened to the Holy Spirit?
-What ever happened to the Holy Spirit?"
+And you say to yourself, "Whatever happened to the Holy Spirit?
+Whatever happened to the Holy Spirit?"

-We are reminded, Father, of the words of the Apostle Paul in writing to the Galatian Christians as he says it twice, once in verse 16 and once in verse 25, he says, "Walk in the Spirit...walk in the Spirit.
-And he's telling those Galatian who were so prone to go back to the flesh and try to work out their own sanctification, he's telling them this is wrong.
+We are reminded, Father, of the words of the apostle Paul in writing to the Galatian Christians as he says it twice, once in verse 16 and once in verse 25, he says, "Walk in the Spirit.”
+Walk in the Spirit.
+And he's telling those Galatians, who were so prone to go back to the flesh and try to work out their own sanctification, he's telling them this is wrong.
 You started in the Spirit, now keep walking in the Spirit.
-Lord God, help us to get on that spiritual plain and live there that we might know the fullness of all that the Spirit has.
+Lord God, help us to get on that spiritual plane and live there that we might know the fullness of all that the Spirit has.
 If we live in the Spirit, and we do, we do by grace, then let us walk in the Spirit.
 And we will never fulfill the lusts of the flesh.